 Phaser E-stim Step-up Transformer Circuit (Simplified)

 Tested Transformers for the Phaser Circuit

 The Phaser DynaShape

-pulse enhancer is a digital filter that compensates for the low-pass filtering effect of step-up transformer circuits.
+pulse enhancer is an adjustable digital filter that compensates for the low-pass filtering effect of step-up transformer circuits.

 To preserve the original e-stim pulse waveform, the necessary step-up transformer circuit, the Phaser Circuit